 Although some claim that there can never be a true “blue” flower, gardeners and growers have worked to come as close to blue as the human eye can tell.
 Blue flowers illuminate in the sunlight and provide a striking, contrasting statement with their green foliage.
 In the spirit of planning for spring, I have highlighted some of my favorite blue flowers to try this season.

-; its waist-high, beautiful foliage sets off the full, strikingly-blue blooms.
-Blue Wild Indigo
+- For those gardening in shade, try the African Lily; its waist-high, beautiful foliage sets off the full, strikingly-blue blooms.

-is native to the US and is an extremely hardy and easy-to-grow perennial; its blooms are a lovely powder-blue.
-Baby Blue Eyes
+- Blue Flax is native to the US and is an extremely hardy and easy-to-grow perennial; its blooms are a lovely powder-blue.

 There are endless possibilities for blue blooms this season; try planting an all-blue garden bed or nestle striking blue flowers in with other colors such as white or yellow, to cool down the color scheme.
-What is your favorite blue flower?
-Feel free to comment below!
+Happy Gardening!